henryjlee729/portfolio/posts/kirby-flapventure.md

 For some silly reason, I have an obsession with Kirby (probably becuase I main as Kirby in Smash Ultimate and oh man, his taunts are so adorable).
 He's small, pink, and adorable and I just can't get over him.
 I even have a couple of plushies.
 Considering I like Kirby, I like to do art, and I want to code something, my mentor from my first internship recommended making a Flappy-bird clone.
 I actually liked that idea since I can draw, code, and more importantly, get something made!

 As expected, this part takes two parts: art and programming.
-I make my own sprites and I followed along a tutorial on <a href = "https://www.youtube.com/watch?v=ihvBiJ1oC9U">here</a> to see how I can make my very own game.
+I make my own sprites and I followed along a tutorial on <a href = "https://www.youtube.com/watch?v=ihvBiJ1oC9U">here</a> to see how I can make my very own game and the source code to the game is <a href = "https://github.com/henryjlee729/kirby-flapventure">here</a>..

 ## The Art